 Be Humbled – Matthew 23:1-12 Reflection

 You may know that our bodies often adjust if one of our senses becomes limited.
-We can get an offsetting increase in another sense.
-For instance, because of a reduction in one sense, the sensitivity of my skin increased.
-Initially, it felt like an un-gift.
-But, ah… the treasure of a Cross around my neck has to move only slightly to remind me that love from Christ is present wherever I may be.
-The constant tickling sensation of the Cross creates a fraction of a second of grateful prayer.
-I have noticed the effect of the tickle reminds me to limit my perceptions of others.
-The movement often triggers my heart to open conversations even when unready.
-We each live with our human and spiritual burdens, but unseen grace lifts us.
-It is up to us to be humbled by change and grace.
-Similar to a change in a sense, if we reduce our pride, it will be offset by an increase in humility.
+For instance, because of a reduction in one sense, the sensitivity of my skin increased to the level of discomfort.
+However, on the positive side, the Cross around my neck has to move only slightly to remind me that love from Christ is present wherever I may be.
+The gentle touch of the Cross reminds me to limit my perceptions of the issues other people might have.
+It opens my heart to start conversations even when I do not feel ready.
+We each live with our human and spiritual burdens, yet the hidden grace within can lift us up.
+While these burdens may cause us to be humbled, we can leverage them to understand better and participate with grace.
+Similarly to dealing with our physical senses, reducing pride can increase concern for others.
 Humility reduces our desire to be seen as elevated by others.
 Instead, without fanfare, we can joyfully cast love from Christ outward from within.

 Curses Against the Pharisees by James Tissot (full-resolution image of the painting)